obrehmer/tempmail/README.md

 Custom 404.html and 500.html templates are used to ensure consistent UX even during application errors.
 Troubleshooting

-    Ensure ports 80, 25, and optionally 443 are open

-    Check logs with: journalctl -u tempmail

-    Validate Apache configuration: apache2ctl configtest

-    If /stats fails, check that /var/tempmail/misc/stats.json exists and is writable

 ## Security Considerations

-    Emails are deleted after 5 minutes — no long-term storage
+Emails and aliases expire after 5 minutes — no long-term storage

-    All aliases are randomized and stored in the session only
+All aliases are randomized and stored in user sessions only

-    HTTPS via Cloudflare or Let's Encrypt is recommended
+HTTPS recommended via Cloudflare or Let's Encrypt for secure communication

-    Backend is write-protected from public users
+Backend files and directories are write-protected from public users

+Logging for Apache and Postfix is anonymized and minimized to protect privacy